Vladimir Kozlov (politician): Trial and conviction

 On January 23, 2012, after returning to Kazakhstan from his meetings with EP and EC officials, Kozlov was arrested by members of Kazakhstan's National Security Committee.
 His home, the Alga! party offices in Almaty, and the homes of other party members were searched.

 His arrest was protested by Freedom House.
 He was detained for almost nine months while awaiting trial.

 Polish activist and former prisoner of conscience Adam Michnik wrote a letter to Nazarbayev, dated July 30, 2012, pleading with him to release Kozlov and other activists and oil workers who had been imprisoned in the wake of events in Zhanaozen.

 On August 16, he went on trial at the Mangistau Regional Court in Aktau on charges of inciting social hatred, calling to the overthrow of the constitutional order of the state, and creating and managing an organized criminal group.
 Kozlov said that the charges represented an effort by the government to silence the opposition.

-Deutsche Welle called Kozlov's trial “the first political trial in Kazakhstan.”
+Deutsche Welle called Kozlov's trial "the first political trial in Kazakhstan."
 The US State Department's 2012 Human Rights Report on Kazakhstan cited Kozlov's arrest and detention, and the confiscation of his personal property, at length as representative of that country's poor human-rights record.

 He was prosecuted alongside two other opposition leaders, Akzhanat Aminov and Serik Sapargali.

-The National Democratic Institute compared Kozlov's trial to a “Stalin-era political trial.”
+The National Democratic Institute compared Kozlov's trial to a "Stalin-era political trial."

 On October 8, 2012, Kozlov was found guilty, the judge ruling that Kozlov, in collusion with exiled politician Mukhtar Ablyazov, had incited oil workers in Zhanaozen to violence.
 Koslov was sentenced to seven years and 6 months in prison, with the other two defendants given suspended sentences of three and four years.
-The court also ordered that Kozlov's property be confiscated and ordered him to pay USD 10,000 in court costs.
+The court also ordered that Kozlov's property be confiscated and ordered him to pay US$10,000 in court costs.

-According to Amnesty International, which led off its 2013 annual report on Kazakhstan with an account of Kozlov's arrest and trial, independent monitors at the trial “reported that there was no presumption of innocence and that the evidence used against Vladimir Kozlov did not conclusively prove his guilt.”
+According to Amnesty International, which led off its 2013 annual report on Kazakhstan with an account of Kozlov's arrest and trial, independent monitors at the trial "reported that there was no presumption of innocence and that the evidence used against Vladimir Kozlov did not conclusively prove his guilt."

-Human Rights Watch (HRW) noted on October 9, 2012, that “one of Kozlov’s lawyers and several civil society activists planning to attend the trial failed to do so because the Air Astana flight from Almaty to Aktau on which they were booked on October 8 was repeatedly delayed and only left Almaty after the trial had already begun.
-No other flights leaving from Almaty that day experienced such long delays due to weather or other reasons.”
-HRW further observed that the official criminal investigation into Kozlov and his co-defendants had been “shrouded in secrecy” and that the authorities had released no “evidence of specific speech or actions by the accused that indicated the basis for the charges levied against them.”
+Human Rights Watch (HRW) noted on October 9, 2012, that "one of Kozlov’s lawyers and several civil society activists planning to attend the trial failed to do so because the Air Astana flight from Almaty to Aktau on which they were booked on October 8 was repeatedly delayed and only left Almaty after the trial had already begun.
+No other flights leaving from Almaty that day experienced such long delays due to weather or other reasons."
+HRW further observed that the official criminal investigation into Kozlov and his co-defendants had been "shrouded in secrecy" and that the authorities had released no "evidence of specific speech or actions by the accused that indicated the basis for the charges levied against them."